eclipse-cyclonedds/cyclonedds/docs/manual/options.md

 #### //CycloneDDS/Domain/Tracing/Category
 One of:
-* Comma-separated list of: fatal, error, warning, info, config, discovery, data, radmin, timing, traffic, topic, tcp, plist, whc, throttle, rhc, content, trace
+* Comma-separated list of: fatal, error, warning, info, config, discovery, data, radmin, timing, traffic, topic, tcp, plist, whc, throttle, rhc, content, shm, trace
 * Or empty

 This element enables individual logging categories.
 These are enabled in addition to those enabled by Tracing/Verbosity.
 Recognised categories are: